KisangaDavid/KisangaDavid/README.md

-3rd Year CS student at UChicago
+4th Year student at the University of Chicago studying computer science and economics with a specialization in data science.